priyanka-cshl/Suite2P/AddOns_Priyanka/ReadMe_PG.txt

-GUI_Suite2P_Main.m

-1) Edit "toolbox_path = 'C:\Users\florin\Desktop\software\Suite2P_CSHL';" to match location of your local code folder
+To Run GUI_Suite2P_Main.m (Registration, ROI extraction, Spike deconvolution)

-2) Edit file paths based on your preferences in "Line 63:71".
-Easiest way is find your host name, and have host specific settings.
+1) Edit file paths in My_Filepaths.m (Suite2P\AddOns_Priyanka\GUI_Suite2P_Main\My_FilePaths.m) based on your preferences.
+If you will run the same code on many machines, you can have host specific settings in the same file.
+To find your hostname type "!hostname" in command line
    You can also set all kinds of defaults here.
-    ... to find your hostname type "!hostname" in command line

     ------------------
     Filepaths - notes
     ------------------